 Users are free to choose the factors to optimize the gene.
 The function GeneGA considers both codon bias and mRNA secondary structure to optimize their relationship, GeneFoldGA only takes mRNA secondary structure into account and result in the largest minimum free energy of the mRNA or selected region, while GeneCodon merely optimizes the codon bias of gene.
-Two show methods are provided to display the results of GeneGA and GeneFoldGA, meanwhile, two plot-GeneGA methods can be used to visualize the variation of maximum(minimum) and mean overall evaluation values and variable values during the optimizing progress.
+Detailed description of these functions can be accessed from the reference manual.
+Two show methods are provided to display the results of GeneGA and GeneFoldGA, meanwhile, two plotGeneGA methods can be used to visualize the variation of optimized and mean overall evaluation values and variable values during the optimizing progress.
 Moreover, the package also contains wSet, which is a data frame with 200 genomes on 64 codons.
 Users can also compute w table by themselves using specified highly expressed genes of given species or tissue and use the w table by adding it to wSet.
 For example, on the assumption that "EGFP.fasta" is file containing highly expressed gene.
 By using the following codes, w table can be computed: